sakaekundana/even-g2-ai-experiments/README.md

 Voice → Mobile App → Cloud AI → Structured Text → Even G2 Display

 The idea is to keep the glasses interface lightweight while performing most processing on the mobile and cloud side.

+Long-term vision: a natural AI companion experience similar to a personal AI assistant.